 - The functional structure is rigid, making adaptation to changes difficult and slow.

 - When the organization becomes larger, functional areas can become difficult to manage due to their size.
-Each department may start behaving like a small company with its own facilities, culture and management style.
+Each department may start behaving like a small company with its own facilities, culture, and management style.

-- Functional departments may be distracted by departmental goals, and focus on them rather than organizational goal.
+- Functional departments may be distracted by departmental goals, and focus on them rather than the organizational goal.

 The functional organization structure helps organizations run their business and earn a profit.
 This type of structure suits organizations intended to produce some product or service on a continuous basis.
-Here, employees feel secure, perform well and tend to be highly skilled.
+Here, employees feel secure, perform well, and tend to be highly skilled.
 The project manager often doesn’t have any role in the functional organization, and even if he exists, his role will be very limited.

 This concludes the post on functional organization structure.
 If you have something to add, you can do so through the comments section.